 The 2000 gelding (De Niro-EM Wibranda, Wolkenstein II) has many CDI Grand Prix wins in his resume with Diane Creech.
 In 2005, they won the Canadian FEI 5-Year-Old Championship title and in 2006, the duo represented Canada at the World Championships for Young Horses in Verden, Germany.
+Devon is now the U25 Grand Prix mount for Vanessa Creech-Terauds and they were undefeated in the division at the 2018 Dressage at Devon.

 The 2003 Oldenburg gelding (Rubin Royal-Rolling Home) has competed extensively with Diane Creech, earning top placings in the CDI small tour division in Canada and the United States.
 The pair were the reserves for the Canadian team for the Pan American Games in Toronto.

 The 2003 gelding (Chrevis Cavallo - Chrevis La VI, Matador) is an up and coming Grand Prix star with Diane Creech.
 The pair have multiple small tour CDI wins and in 2016, they swept the CDI Grand Prix and Grand Prix Special in Saugerties, New York.
+In 2018, he earned top scores in multiple CDI Grand Prixs at AGDF and helped Canada win a team silver medal in the CDIO3* Nations Cup.

 The 2004 gelding (Conteur-Ramira, Rotspon) captured the 2015 Fourth Level Open Championship at the US Dressage Finals with Mike Suchanek.
 They also have continued up the levels and are currently competing in Prix St. Georges.